Several tests can check hormone levels in the body and look for the cause of problems with the way the pituitary is working. These include:

 In case of emergency

-If you have hypopituitarism, it's important to wear a medical alert bracelet or pendant and carry a special card notifying others — in emergency situations, for example — of your condition.
-This is especially important if you're taking corticosteroids for an ACTH deficiency.
+People with hypopituitarism need to wear a medical alert bracelet or necklace and carry a card telling others of the condition.
+This is especially important for those taking cortisol replacement for a lack of ACTH.

 Preparing for your appointment